flaviotruzzi/flaviotruzzi.github.io/_posts/2016-10-27-a-little-bit-on-loss-functions.markdown

 where $d$ is the euclidian distance between point $X=x$ and point $i$.
 With this approximation we can plug $\widehat{Pr}$ back in equation $\eqref{eq:01loss}$.

 Note that in the equation above we give much more importance to points that are near.
-You can imagine this as a k-nearest neighbors (which is, in fact, another approximation to $\eqref{eq:01loss}$).
+You can imagine this as a k-nearest neighbors (which is in fact another approximation to $\eqref{eq:01loss}$).

-So in order to test this classification procedure, I generated 50 points with the good beer distribution, and 50 points with one of the bad beers distribution (the distribution was randomly chosen).
-After that I applied our classification procedure that we defined above.
+So in order to test this classification procedure, I generated 50 points with the good beer distribution, and 50 points with one of the bad beer's distribution (the distribution was randomly chosen).
+After that I applied our classification procedure that we defined above at equation $\eqref{eq:01loss}$, for each point that needs to be classified, I calculate $\widehat{Pr}$ for the both classes and classify this point to the class that have the highest $\widehat{Pr}$.
 Here are some stats:

 * Accuracy: 91%
 * Precision: 87.27%